loomster321/workflow-father/ScriptStructureCritic.md

      - Pass: Total ≥ 28 and all categories ≥ 4
      - Revise: Any category ≤ 3 or total < 28
      - Fail: Any category ≤ 2 or total < 21
-   - Call the Critic Logging Tool with:
+   - Call the Logging Tool with:
      - agent_name: "Script Structure Critic"
      - event_type: "final_evaluation"
      - event_data:
-       - thought_process: "Calculated total score of 29/35"
+       - message: "Calculated total score and determined status"
-       - decisions: ["Status: 'revise' due to low score in granularity"]
+       - input: a JSON object summarizing the scores and status
      - segment_label: ""

 5. **Generate Output Report**: